Co-Parenting Tips for Divorced Parents

 Co-parenting is the best option for your children

 - Feel secure.
-When confident of the love of both parents, kids adjust more quickly and easily to divorce and have better self-esteem.
+When confident of the love of both parents, kids adjust more quickly and easily to divorce and new living situations, and have better self-esteem.

 - Benefit from consistency.
 Co-parenting fosters similar rules, discipline, and rewards between households, so children know what to expect, and what’s expected of them.